Bergen County assistance programs.

 Emergency food and pantries in Bergen County

 A few of the leading food banks are below.
 There are many other government and charity run services for low income families.
 Whether it is an application to SNAP food stamps or a free hot meal, programs can help address hunger.
-Or get an extensive listing of more Bergen County food pantries.
+There are also free soup kitchens.
+Or get an extensive listing of Bergen County free food pantries.

 Community Pantry is an independent food pantry that is open to Rutherford New Jersey residents.
 Dial (201) 460 - 3000.